-According to HIPAA (reqs 164.312(a)(1) and 164.308(a)(4)), covered entities should restrict access to ePHI on need-to-know basis.
+According to HIPAA (regs 164.312(a)(1) and 164.308(a)(4)), covered entities should restrict access to ePHI on a need-to-know basis.
 It means that only individuals and software programs that are properly authorized should be able to access ePHI.

 DataSunrise enables its administrator to protect the ePHI database from being accessed or modified without proper authorization due to its Data Security functionality.
 To complete this task the firewall administrator creates a set of security policies for each user or user group to specify which database elements to be allowed or restricted to access.
 Then DataSunrise monitors all user actions and blocks unauthorized access attempts.

-HIPAA requires its subjects to implement technical and procedural mechanisms to record and examine activity in information systems that contain or use ePHI (req 164.312(b)).
+HIPAA requires its subjects to implement technical and procedural mechanisms to record and examine activity in information systems that contain or use ePHI (reg 164.312(b)).

 DataSunrise helps to meet these requirements by utilizing the Data Audit functionality.
 DataSunrise continuously monitors the database traffic and records all database user and client application actions.
 The audit reports enable the administrator to identify the end user and applications used to access the database.